MWisBest/PyBot/Handlers/README.txt

 It should contain one function, titled "handle".
 That function should have one arg, 'packet'.
 This is a packet dict, see the main script for more info on packets.
 It should return True if the packet was handled, or False if it wasn't or if there was a problem.

+2:
+Version 1, with the following changes: info dict should now contain:
+- "access": default access level required (0 should be fine for most things)
+- "packets": LIST (even if it's just one entry! seriously, it's FASTER!!!) of packet types which this handler parses (e.x.
+PRIVMSG)
+- "version": version of the handler API used.

 SEE THE CTCP HANDLER FOR MORE REFERENCE, THANK YOU!